Ajamu Baraka Sees a Renewed Peace Movement as the Only Antidote to a Misguided Black Political Class

 Who knows how Maxine Waters would vote on Trump’s air strike on Syria, when Congress returns from recess, since she is under the crazed delusion that Trump and Putin are in cahoots on the gassing and the retaliation?

 Congress didn’t have an opportunity to vote on President Obama’s threatened air strike against Syria in 2013, because Obama backed off, reportedly after hearing from National Security director James Clapper that the evidence of Syria’s guilt wasn’t “a slam dunk.”
 Polls showed that nearly six out of ten Americans opposed bombing Syria at that time.
-However, more blacks than whites—40 percent vs. 38 percent—favored an air strike, the first time in polling history that black public opinion was more warlike than whites.
+However, more Blacks than whites—40 percent vs. 38 percent—favored an air strike, the first time in polling history that Black public opinion was more warlike than whites.
 There is no doubt that the sea change in the Black stance on war had everything to do with newfound Black identification with U.S. power (imperialism), in the person of the commander-in-chief.

 The current Washington Post-ABC poll shows 54 percent of the public supports Trump’s bombing of Syria, with the results dramatically skewed by party.
 Only 37 percent of Democrats approve of the air strike, while Republicans seem jubilant, at 86 percent.
-However, there is no racial breakdown in any of the major polls—and, no wonder, since there is little organized black fight-back against Washington’s (formerly) proxy war against Syria, and virtually no principled opposition among the black misleadership class and its denizens on Capitol Hill.
-The corporate media perceive no black peace opinion worth measuring.
+However, there is no racial breakdown in any of the major polls—and, no wonder, since there is little organized Black fight-back against Washington’s (formerly) proxy war against Syria, and virtually no principled opposition among the Black Misleadership Class and its denizens on Capitol Hill.
+The corporate media perceive no Black peace opinion worth measuring.

-“There is little organized black fight-back against Washington’s (formerly) proxy war against Syria.”
+“There is little organized Black fight-back against Washington’s (formerly) proxy war against Syria.”

-Only 14 years ago, a Zogby poll, conducted only week before the start of the Iraq war, showed that just 7 percent of black Americans favored an invasion “that would result in the death of thousands of Iraqi civilians,” compared with supermajorities of white males and a bare majority of white females.
-Has the black worldview been so dramatically mangled by war, in such a short span of time?
-That’s highly unlikely, but there has surely been a whiplash effect in experiencing, first, a black Democratic warmonger in the White House, followed by the orange personification of white supremacy.
-The black radical tradition in pursuit of peace and global social justice has taken more than a few hits since Dr. Martin Luther King’s break with President Lyndon Johnson over the Vietnam War, in 1967.
-“Putin Derangement Syndrome” – a mind-corroding epidemic in Democratic and, therefore, black precincts—is just the latest deformity.
+Only 14 years ago, a Zogby poll, conducted only week before the start of the Iraq war, showed that just 7 percent of Black Americans favored an invasion “that would result in the death of thousands of Iraqi civilians,” compared with supermajorities of white males and a bare majority of white females.
+Has the Black worldview been so dramatically mangled by war, in such a short span of time?
+That’s highly unlikely, but there has surely been a whiplash effect in experiencing, first, a Black Democratic warmonger in the White House, followed by the orange personification of white supremacy.
+The Black Radical Tradition in pursuit of peace and global social justice has taken more than a few hits since Dr. Martin Luther King’s break with President Lyndon Johnson over the Vietnam War, in 1967.
+“Putin Derangement Syndrome” – a mind-corroding epidemic in Democratic and, therefore, Black precincts—is just the latest deformity.

-A renewed black peace movement is the only antidote to the corruption of black Democratic office holders, who are joined at the bank account to a party that is now positioned to the right of Donald Trump on war with Russia and its allies.
+A renewed Black peace movement is the only antidote to the corruption of black Democratic office holders, who are joined at the bank account to a party that is now positioned to the right of Donald Trump on war with Russia and its allies.
 “Most of the members of the Congressional Black Caucus have moved public opinion closer to the position that conflict with Russia is not only inevitable, but justified,” says Ajamu Baraka, the veteran human rights activist and 2016 vice presidential candidate for the Green Party (and an editor and columnist for Black Agenda Report).
-Baraka is spearheading the Black Alliance for Peace, “a people-centered human rights project against war, repression and imperialism” that seeks to “build a black anti-war presence, and then connect to attempts to revive the anti-war movement in general in the U.S.”
+Baraka is spearheading the Black Alliance for Peace, “a people-centered human rights project against war, repression and imperialism” that seeks to “build a Black anti-war presence, and then connect to attempts to revive the anti-war movement in general in the U.S.”

 “Activists need to ‘make the connection between the national security state and the war agenda.’ “

-Among the most visible signs that a peace movement still exists, is UNAC, the United National Anti-War movement, which is expecting the largest black presence in its history at its national conference in Richmond, Virginia, June 16-18.
+Among the most visible signs that a peace movement still exists, is UNAC, the United National Anti-War movement, which is expecting the largest Black presence in its history at its national conference in Richmond, Virginia, June 16-18.
 The Black Is Black Coalition for Social Justice, Peace and Reparations immediately responded to the U.S. air strike on Syria with a large demonstration in St. Petersburg, Fla.
-Ajamu Baraka views Black Lives Matter as providing a basis for renewal of the black radical tradition.
+Ajamu Baraka views Black Lives Matter as providing a basis for renewal of the Black Radical Tradition.
 “One of the things that has to happen is a more explicit politics,” he says.
 Activists need to “make the connection between the national security state and the war agenda.”

-There is little hope, however, for a black political class that, “by their silence on the militarism of the U.S. state, are creating the conditions for the Trump proposals” on boosting military spending “to be implemented,” said Baraka.
+There is little hope, however, for a Black political class that, “by their silence on the militarism of the U.S. state, are creating the conditions for the Trump proposals” on boosting military spending “to be implemented,” said Baraka.
 “These folks have to be called out and made accountable for their collaboration with the U.S. State.
 You’ve got to either step with the people, or align yourself openly with the power of white supremacy and imperialism.”

 Black Agenda Report executive editor Glen Ford can be contacted at Glen.Ford@BlackAgendaReport.com.